WordPress/gutenberg/packages/scripts/README.md

   }
 };
 ```
-If you follow this approach, please, be aware that future versions of this package may change what webpack and Babel plugins we bundle, default configs, etc. Should those changes be necessary, they will be registered in the [package's CHANGELOG](https://github.com/WordPress/gutenberg/blob/master/packages/scripts/CHANGELOG.md), so make sure to read it before upgrading.
+If you follow this approach, please, be aware that future versions of this package may change what webpack and Babel plugins we bundle, default configs, etc. Should those changes be necessary, they will be registered in the [package’s CHANGELOG](https://github.com/WordPress/gutenberg/blob/master/packages/scripts/CHANGELOG.md), so make sure to read it before upgrading.
 <br/><br/><p align="center"><img src="https://s.w.org/style/images/codeispoetry.png?1" alt="Code is Poetry." /></p>